Helmuth Schmidt: Early life

 Born as the illegitimate son of a Prussian junker, Schmidt was reportedly educated in Heidelberg, and often engaged in duels, resulting in several scars on his face.
 He escaped military service by moving to America, arriving in Lakewood Township, New Jersey with his wife Anita Darsch and daughter Gertrude in 1913, under the name of Emil Braun.
 He opened a small jewelry shop in the town and established his home in a small rented cottage.
-Shortly after his arrival, his wife disappeared, with Helmuth claiming that she had returned to Berlin, along with the female servant Margaret "Greta" Darsch, with whom he had a love affair.
+Shortly after his arrival, his wife disappeared.
+Helmuth claimed that she had returned to Berlin, along with the female servant Margaret "Greta" Darsch, with whom he had a love affair.
 When Darsch vanished, Schmidt explained to his daughter that she had married and travelled to Denmark.

 Schmidt later married Adele Ulrich from New York through a matrimonial advertisement, buying a house using her money.
 He later abandoned Ulrich and left Lakewood in 1914, after collecting $1,500 by fraudulently selling his home.
 When she was later questioned, Ulrich revealed that on one night, he tried to kill her by ramming their automobile into a tree.
 She was thrown out of the car, and while lying on the ground, Schmidt began savagely beating her.
 Ulrich was barely saved, as at that moment a car passed by them.
 She later told of the event to the attending physician, who threatened to have Schmidt arrested if she were to disappear.
 Not only that, but Ulrich also informed the police of another time when he flew into a violent rage with threats of taking her life, as a result of her inquiry about why the old well in the house wasn't used.

 From there, Schmidt moved to Royal Oak, Michigan, assuming the name of Herman Neugebauer and finding himself work as a mechanic in one of the local Ford factories.